 Tempura Dipping Sauce

 Combine a tablespoon of chutney with 1 teaspoon soy sauce, 1/2 teaspoon grated fresh ginger, 1 tablespoon mirin or other sweet white wine, and 1/4 cup chicken, fish or vegetable stock.
 Serve hot with tempura.
-You can either just mix the ingredients and heat them in a small saucepan for slightly chunky sauce, or first, puree the ingredients in a blender before heating them.
+You can either just mix the ingredients and heat them in a small saucepan for a slightly chunky sauce, or first puree the ingredients in a blender before heating them.

 Almost Instant Homemade Ketchup

 If you compare the ingredients of ketchup to chutney you'll notice that they have a lot in common: vinegar, sugar, spices, and fruit or veggies (you may be surprised to know that ketchup doesn't have to be made out of tomatoes).
 In fact, the only difference is that chutney is chunky and ketchup is smooth.
 So go ahead and puree your green tomato chutney, for example, and now you've got green tomato ketchup.

 Puree chutney in a food processor.
 Dilute the resulting paste slightly with water.
 Use it to glaze meats and poultry for roasting.